lmj/lfarm/README.md

 ### Security with GSSAPI

-To enable GSSAPI authentication, the `*AUTH*` global variable must be set to an instance of `LFARM-GSS:*GSS-AUTH*`.
+To enable GSSAPI authentication, the `*AUTH*` global variable must be set to an instance of `LFARM-GSS:GSS-AUTH`.
 This variable must be set on both the client side and on all servers.
 This class has two possible initialisation arguments:

 * `:SERVICE-NAME` - This value is used by the client to indicate which